brsloan/Well-Connected-Drunkard/README.md

 Powered by the Yelp API, this app lets you search for bars in your area and mark which ones you plan to go to.

 Users can see how many people are going to which bars, and visit the pages of those yet to attend.

-(User pages not yet up and running, but you can currently see who is going where.)